eflglobal/exercise-data-transformation/README.md

 When it reaches the start of your process, the data has already been validated so you can assume:

   - The JSON structure is valid.
-  - The values and fields are valid, and the former are consistent between steps/questions.
   - Attributes with the same name always have the same type/purpose (e.g., `clickCount` is always an integer representing the number of times the person clicked on something).

 Your task is to write a program to transform the incoming data from [`payload.js` (included in this GitHub repo)](payload.js) to the table structure described by the `Assessmentresponse` model.

-**You do not have to submit a Python/Django solution; feel free to use whatever language/framework that you feel most comfortable with.**
+**Feel free to use any language/framework that will allow you to maximize the time spent solving the problem.**

 # Hints

 - The observation attributes in `payload.js` vary depending on the step/observation name.
 We did that on purpose.
 - You may need to make assumptions about the meaning/purpose of some of the data.
-If you can justify it, we'll play along.
+As long as you can justify it, we'll play along.